iic-jku/osic-multitool/README.md

 ./iic-clean.sh
 ```

-## Cheatsheet for Magic VLSI
+## Cheatsheet for Magic

-In the folder `magic-cheatsheet` you can find a summary of important macros, keybindings, and mouse button operations for `magic` VLSI, relating to version 8.3.
+In the folder `magic-cheatsheet` you can find a summary of important macros, keybindings, and mouse button operations for `Magic`, relating to version 8.3.

 ## Example analog and digital designs